Tinkerforge/doc/source/Software/IPConnection_Modbus.rst

 * Modbus CRC16 as uint16.

-Note that you have to increase the sequence number now, otherwise the slave will think that you didn't receive the ack and resend it!
+Note that you have to increase the sequence number now, otherwise the slave will think that you didn't receive the ACK and resend it!

-If the RS485 Slave had enough time to generate an answer for the stack_enumerate request, the answer should now look like this:
+If the RS485 slave had enough time to generate an answer for the :modbus:func:`stack_enumerate <IPConnection.stack_enumerate>` request, the answer should now look like this:

 * Modbus address *MA* as uint8,
 * Modbus function code 100 as uint8,